mojomojo1/bootkon/docs/book/fork.md

 First, [open `CONTRIBUTING.md` in Cloud Shell](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/fhirschmann/bootkon&page=editor&tutorial=docs/book/fork.md&show=ide&cloudshell_workspace=) in tutorial mode and follow the next steps directly in Cloud Shell.

-### Create SSH keys and add them to GitHub
+### Authenticate to GitHub

-In order to commit and push changes to GitHub, perform the following steps.
+Cloud Shell editor supports authentication to GitHub via an interactive authentication flow.
+In this case, you just push your changes and a notification appears to do so.

+If, for some reason, this doesn't work for you, you can use the following method:

 Create SSH keys if they don't exist yet (just hit return when it asks for passphrases):
 ```bash